saurabhgarg1996/ATC_code/README.md

 ```

 We have a notebook with illustrations of the ATC algorithm on CIFAR-10 dataset with ResNet18 model in `notebooks/ATC_example.ipynb`.
+We also have the full example reproducible with `example.sh` script.

 ## Requirements